- 1 Prime Movers and Different Forms of Energy Resources

 In addition to location, height above the ground, and magnitude of local terrain imperfections, the wind’s uniformity, and intensity are determined by the wind’s speed and direction.
 In general, wind-driven airflow may be classified as turbulent in nature.

 The source of energy supply is free too, provided that it is captured and used properly to produce electricity.
 It is often classified as a clean green energy source.

 Types of Prime movers:

-Prime movers are categorised according to the energy sources used.
+Prime movers are categorized according to the energy sources they use.
 The following is the classification: